puppetlabs/bolt/documentation/bolt_installing_modules.md

 ### Bolt-specific modules that are not available on the Forge

 -   [aggregate](https://github.com/puppetlabs/bolt/tree/master/modules/aggregate): Aggregate task, script or command results.
--   [canary](https://github.com/puppetlabs/bolt/tree/master/modules/canary): Run action against a small number of nodes and only if it succeeds will it run on the rest.
+-   [canary](https://github.com/puppetlabs/bolt/tree/master/modules/canary): Run action against a small number of targets and only if it succeeds will it run on the rest.
--   [puppetdb_fact](https://github.com/puppetlabs/bolt/tree/master/modules/puppetdb_fact): Collect facts for the specified nodes from the configured PuppetDB connection and stores the collected facts on the targets.
+-   [puppetdb_fact](https://github.com/puppetlabs/bolt/tree/master/modules/puppetdb_fact): Collect facts for the specified targets from the configured PuppetDB connection and stores the collected facts on the targets.

 **Tip:** To override a packaged module with another version, download the version you want and configure your modulepath to point to it.